Zong massacre: Effect on the abolitionist movement

 Parliament received numerous petitions against the slave trade and examined the issue in 1788.
 With strong support by Sir William Dolben, who had toured a slave ship, it passed the Slave Trade Act 1788 (Dolben's Act), which was its first legislation to regulate the slave trade.
 It restricted the number of slaves that could be transported, to reduce problems of overcrowding and poor sanitation.
 Its renewal in 1794 included an amendment that limited the scope of insurance policies concerning slaves, rendering illegal such generalised phrases that promised to insure against "all other Perils, Losses, and Misfortunes".
 (The Zong owners' representatives had highlighted such a phrase in seeking their claim at the King's Bench hearing.)
 The act had to be renewed annually and Dolben led these efforts, speaking frequently to parliament in opposition to slavery.
-The Slave Trade Act of 1799 was passed to make these provisions permanent.
+The Slave Trade Act 1799 was passed to make these provisions permanent.

 Abolitionists, notably William Wilberforce, continued their effort to end the slave trade.
 Britain passed the Slave Trade Act 1807, which prohibited the Atlantic slave trade and the Royal Navy enforced the Blockade of Africa.
 The United States also prohibited the Atlantic slave trade in 1808 and helped intercept illegal slave ships at sea, predominately after 1842.

 In 1823, the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions (known as the first Anti-Slavery Society) was founded in Britain, dedicated to abolishing slavery throughout the British Empire; the Slavery Abolition Act 1833 represented the achievement of their goal.
-The Zong massacre was frequently cited in abolitionist literature in the 19th century; in 1839, Thomas Clarkson published his History of the Rise, Progress, and Accomplishment of the Abolition of the African Slave Trade, which included an account of killings.
+The Zong massacre was frequently cited in abolitionist literature in the 19th century; Thomas Clarkson's 1808 History of the Rise, Progress, and Accomplishment of the Abolition of the African Slave Trade By the British Parliament included an account of killings, and was known to Jane Austen when she was writing Mansfield Park (1814), with its many allusions to the slave trade in Antigua.

-Clarkson's book had an important influence on the artist J. M. W. Turner, who displayed a painting at the Royal Academy summer exhibition in 1840 entitled The Slave Ship.
+The 1839 edition of Clarkson's book had an important influence on the artist J. M. W. Turner, who displayed a painting at the Royal Academy summer exhibition in 1840 entitled The Slave Ship.
 The painting depicts a vessel from which a number of manacled slaves have been thrown into the sea, to be devoured by sharks.
 Some of the details in the painting, such as the shackles worn by the slaves, appear to have been influenced by the illustrations in Clarkson's book.
 The painting was shown at an important time in the movement to abolish slavery in the world, as the Royal Academy exhibition opened one month before the first World Anti-Slavery Convention in London.
 The painting was admired by its owner, John Ruskin.
 It has been described by the 20th-century critic Marcus Wood as one of the few truly great depictions in Western art of the Atlantic slave trade.